shriya2911/Segmentation--Business-Travel/README.md

-# Busienss Travel Segmentation - K Means , Agglomerative, and PCA
+# Travel Segmentation - K Means , Agglomerative, and PCA

 A focused clustering analysis in Python to segment travelers based on yearly travel frequency and annual travel budget.
 The workflow included KMeans and Agglomerative Clustering, followed by PCA-based dimensionality reduction to assess stability and variance retention.